Experienced Auto Accident Attorneys Serving Clients in San Francisco, CA

 Unfortunately, vulnerable road users like pedestrians, bicyclists, and motorcyclists become involved in hundreds of car accidents every year in the Bay Area.
 The odds of catastrophic and fatal injuries are higher in victims of these crashes.
 Even a low-speed rear-end collision can launch a motorcyclist from his/her bike or catastrophically injure a pedestrian.
 It is every driver’s duty to pay attention to the road and follow local laws to prevent collisions.

 - Head and brain injuries.
-Skull fractures in the human collision may not cause brain damage, but injuries such as concussions, blunt force trauma, and penetration injuries can affect the brain.
+Skull fractures in human collisions may not cause brain damage, but injuries such as concussions, blunt force trauma, and penetration injuries can affect the brain.
 Hematomas (bleeding in the brain) and swelling can occur, leading to temporary or permanent brain damage.

 - Back injuries.
 The fragile spinal cord can sustain major damage in an accident, leading to lifelong back pain or even paralysis.
 If the spinal cord suffers an incomplete injury, the victim could experience a partial loss of movement and feeling.
 A complete spinal cord injury can leave a victim paralyzed below the level of the injury.